 There are legal firms now offering secure storage of documents with all of your important account, insurance, passport, logons, password details, so that should something happen to you, your accounts can be accessed and all of this other “life admin” information is easy to retrieve.
 But you don’t need to pay a solicitor to do this for you and these details change periodically so you have to be able to easily update them.

 There are app-based tools, with heavy security encryption in them, where you can store all of these details.
-Our favourite is 1Password.
-When I started using 1Password on my phone and laptop (where I now have over 200 logins and other valuable records), I calculated I’m saving at least 30 minutes per week in password retrieval and resetting and my passwords are much stronger.
+Our favourites are 1Password (Fabie’s used it for almost a decade!), LastPass, Dashlane.
+It doesn’t really matter which one you use, as long as you use a decent one.
+When I s started using 1Password on my phone and laptop (where now have over 400 logins and other valuable records), I calculated I’m saving at least 30 minutes per week in password retrieval and resetting and my passwords are much stronger.

 2. File Storage and Back-ups